 Stalking is a crime.

 Anyone can be a victim of stalking.
 Stalking is defined as repeating behavior and/or conduct by a person that places another person in fear of her or his safety.
 It may involve criminal acts and/or behavior that would be considered not criminal.
 Non-criminal behavior could include sending letters, delivering unwanted gifts, or making phone calls to the victim.
-These behaviors are considered stalking when the victim feels they are threatening and are fearful.
+These behaviors are considered stalking when the victim feels they are threatened and are fearful.

 Stalking is purposely engaging in two or more acts targeted at a specific individual which causes that individual to fear for his/her safety.
 Victims may or may not know the stalker.
 Domestic and Sexual Violence can include stalking.